Hands on: Samsung Galaxy Buds Pro review

-The Samsung Galaxy Buds Pro are a new set of true wireless, noise-cancelling earphones from the South Korean firm, launched alongside the new Samsung Galaxy S21, Galaxy S21 Plus and the Galaxy S21 Ultra.
+The Samsung Galaxy Buds Pro are a new set of true wireless earbuds with active noise cancellation from the South Korean firm, launched alongside the new Samsung Galaxy S21, Galaxy S21 Plus and the Galaxy S21 Ultra.

 As the 'Pro' name suggests, the Galaxy Buds Pro sit at the top of its true wireless, earbuds range as it looks to compete with the Apple AirPods Pro.

-Has Samsung overplayed its hand with the Galaxy Buds Pro, or has a new topper arrived in the high-end segment of fully wireless earphones?
-We've already spent a few days with the Samsung Galaxy Buds Pro, so read on for our first impressions - our full review will follow soon.
+Has Samsung overplayed its hand with the Galaxy Buds Pro, or has a new winner arrived in the realm of high-end wireless earbuds?
+We've already spent a few days with the Samsung Galaxy Buds Pro, so read on for our first impressions – our full review will follow soon.

 Design

-The Samsung Galaxy Buds Pro are available in three colors: black, silver and purple.
+The Samsung Galaxy Buds Pro are available in three colors: Phantom Black, Phantom Silver and Phantom Violet to match the new Samsung Galaxy S21.

 The color of the buds corresponds to the charging case you get with it.
 The supplied case is similar to that of the Galaxy Buds Live: it's smaller than that of the Buds Plus, but a bit thicker.